TrueSightDAO/.github/profile/README.md

 - We operate a meta game, where participants build and contribute to profitable business in exchange for governance tokens.
 - The businesses we discover and build aims to address social and environmental issues.
 - The profits generated from these business are then used to enhance the value of our governance tokens,
-- This virtuos cycle empowers us to create a meaningful and positive difference in the world.
+- This virtuous cycle empowers us to create a meaningful and positive difference in the world.

 ## How to participate